Recent Storm Damage Posts

 Most storm, fire, and water damage happens unexpectedly and emergencies can catch Bellevue residents unprepared.

 It is very smart to have an emergency supply bag or container already stocked with the basics you need should an emergency happen.
-When the New Yorker published an article in 2015 called ‘The Really Big One” many people began re-evaluating their personal preparedness.
 Our SERVPRO team recommends the following items for personal preparedness;

 Emergency survival kit